 A recent global survey revealed that 96% of team leaders think they are effective in leading global virtual teams whilst only 58% of team members feel that their leaders are effective in managing them.
 This is worrying.

 To maximise virtual team performance and benefit from the advantages it can bring, such as knowledge sharing, they need to be managed effectively.
+Assessing and hiring effective leaders from the start is vital for the success of your organisation.
 Leaders need to develop the digital dexterity to drive teamwork, virtually track performance and identify how individuals’ strengths can help each other in their team.

 Leaders also need to learn how to meet their team’s innate psychological need for social interaction in a virtual manner; this is not always easy.
-Naturally, it is more difficult for virtual team members to establish rapport and trust but there are some things leaders can do to help the team perform well:
+Naturally, it is more difficult for virtual team members to establish rapport and trust, especially if they are being forced into remote working because of health risks such as COVID-19, but there are some things leaders can do to help the team perform well:

 Leaders need to develop the digital dexterity to drive teamwork, virtually track performance and identify how individuals’ strengths can help each other in their team.

-During the recruitment process take time to understand how the individual prefers to work.
-There may be some people more suited to remote working than others and by exploring this before hiring them you can reduce turnover and maximise productivity from the outset but more importantly, you can make sure that your team is engaged and happy.
-Using personality assessments to explore factors such as an individual’s need to work closely with others, belong to a team and other role specific needs and preferences can be an effective way to understand how suited they are to remote team working.
+Understand that individuals prefer to work in different ways.
+There may be some people more suited to remote working than others and by understanding this you could maximise productivity from the outset but more importantly, you can make sure that your team is engaged and happy.
+Explore these preferences with individuals either by using personality assessments or if this needs to be done more urgently, speaking to them to understand how best to support them during this time.
+Exploring factors such as an individual’s need to work closely with others, belong to a team and other role specific needs and preferences can be an effective way to understand how suited they are to remote team working.

 It is important to be clear that working as a virtual team is different from working with people in close physical proximity.
 Be sure to clearly define roles and share a team vision and strategy.
 Studies predict that over half of virtual teams will fail to meet their strategic or operational objectives because of a manager’s inability to lead a disrupted workforce.